 The programme ends with the Bachelor examination.
-A student passes the Bachelor examination when all study unit exams, including the bachelor thesis, have been passed successfully.
+A student passes the Bachelor examination when the exams of all study units, including the bachelor thesis, have been passed successfully.

 3b.
-Assessment schedule (see article 4.4 Education and Examination Regulations)
+Assessment schedule (see article 4.4 EER)

 Following the principles of the Twente Educational Model (TEM), the exam format of each of the modules (including the minor modules) consists of a mixture of assessment methods.
-These may include individual and group assessments, such as written tests and reports and different forms of presentations (poster, verbal, paper).
-For each TEM module an assessment schedule is defined, which is published on Blackboard before the start of the module in question.
+These may include individual and group assessments, such as written tests and reports and different forms of presentations (poster, verbal presentation, paper).
+For each TEM module an assessment schedule is defined, which is published on before the start of the module in question.
 See article 4.4.
+EER.